conduktor/conduktor-gateway-demos/schema_validation/Readme.md

 ### Step 6: Bringing the big guns: validating the schemas for real

 Now instead of just making sure we have a schema Id, we'll make sure that it exists in the defined schema registry ... and that the payload can be deserizalized with it.
+Let's create our schema payload validation interceptor for that.

 ```bash
 docker compose exec kafka-client \